evkx/evkx.github.io/content/models/audi/e-tron/e-tron_Sportback_S/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 95kWh and a net capacity of 86,5kWh, meaning you have a 8,5kWh buffer for protection.
 (8,9%).
 Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 379 to 347 km (236-216 mi).
-Bigger wheels are an example of an option that increases consumption and reduces range.
+Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 22,8kWh/100km for the basic version and 24,9kWh/100km for the top trim version for the WLTP standard test.

 The maximum DC charging speed is 150kW.
 A full charge from 0 - 100% would take 45 minutes, while a more common scenario of 10-80% would take 26 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 81% resulting in an actual charge speed including time loss on 118kW.
 Each charge session would take 34 minutes and 24 seconds.